simplecrawler/simplecrawler/README.markdown

 #### Waiting for Asynchronous Event Listeners

-Sometimes, you might want to wait for simplecrawler to wait for you while you perform sone asynchronous tasks in an event listener, instead of having the it racing off and firing the `complete` event, halting your crawl.
+Sometimes, you might want to wait for simplecrawler to wait for you while you perform sone asynchronous tasks in an event listener, instead of having it racing off and firing the `complete` event, halting your crawl.
 For example, if you're doing your own link discovery using an asynchronous library method.